 Summary of the Norway Rat

-The Norway Rat is a common pest problem near the Lakewood Ranch, Sarasota, Bradenton and Parrish area of Florida.
+The Norway Rat is a common pest problem near Lakewood Ranch, Sarasota, Bradenton and Parrish Florida.
 Only the roof rat is more common in our area.
 Norway rats, like all rats, can cause damage to properties and pose health risks to humans and pets.
-It’s essential to take proactive measures to prevent and control a Norway Rat infestation, such as having the entry points sealed by having Rodent Solutions perform our industry leading rodent exclusion, removing food and water sources, and using traps, rodent bait stations, and rat fertility stations.
-If the infestation is severe, it’s best to contact a professional pest control company like Rodent Solutions who can identify and treat the problem quickly instead of trying to handle the problem on your own.
+It’s essential to take proactive measures to prevent and control a Norway Rat infestation, such as having the entry points sealed by having Rodent Solutions perform our industry-leading rodent exclusion, removing food and water sources, and using traps, rat bait stations, and rat birth control stations.
+If the infestation is severe, it’s best to contact a professional pest control company like Rodent Solutions which can identify and treat the problem quickly instead of trying to handle the problem on your own.
 We are two time Winners of Nextdoor’s Favorite Pest Control Company in 2021 and 2022 and are 5-Star rated on Google.
 Contact us today for your rat inspection.